Skip to main content

 Branch Name Rules:

-• Branch name must be only lowercase letters, numbers, and hyphens
+• Branch name may consist only of lowercase letters, numbers, and hyphens

 Abyss is built using a list of trusted resources.
-Below are links to what makes up the framework of Abyss Mobile.
+Below are links to what makes up the framework of Abyss.

 Abyss has a dedicated team of designers creating a Design Kit on Figma.
 Below are some resources to help developers navigate these tools: